 1) Seek professional help: there is such a stigma associated with mental illness, that so many people are reluctant to even go visit a psychiatrist or psychologist.
 That is bullshit.
 In discussing this with some of my closest friends, one of my friends said: “I think everyone can benefit from seeing a shrink.”
 It’s true.
 You don’t have to be in throes of a breakdown to see someone.
 Sometimes any sort of struggle in life is worth a visit, and you’ll be surprised how much it can help.

 2) Get a physical check up: In line with the first point, professional help also means seeing your regular doctor.
 There are many physical illness that can result in an altered state of mind.
 There is a very strong connection between your physical and mental states.
 There is emerging data linking your gut to your brain.
 Furthermore, just general inflammation can affect your mental state as well as your joints.
 Our society has become so fast, so “on the go”, so streamlined, that we don’t eat right anymore.
 Whether you believe it or not many of us are lacking basic nutrients.
 While eating right will give you plenty of what you need.
 Here are some supplements I felt helped me: omega 3 (fish oil), vitamin D, vitamin B (specifically B12), magnesium, and a good probiotic.
 It is worth having a discussion with your doctor.
+In the end this isn’t some miracle solution, but it’s worth a try.
+The important thing is to find a right balance for yourself and stick with it.

 3) Meditation: We often forget to breathe.
 Think about that, our lives are so busy – we don’t even have time breathe properly anymore.
 Simple meditation allows you to slow down and take a few moments to yourself and just breathe.